Use Studio One and Instrument Presets for Large Orchestral Projects

 I’ve attempted several times to build a large orchestral template in Studio One, but I’ve come up against issues.

-Studio One does have a Disable Track feature (as in Cubase) – which can be very useful – but the main wrinkle is that once your template contains over a certain amount of VI’s, the autosave times become intrusive.
+Studio One has a Disable Track feature (as in Cubase) – which can be very useful – but once your template contains a large amount of VI’s the autosave times become intrusive.
 This occurs whether tracks are enabled or disabled.

-Also, it doesn’t have advanced search and visibility features, such as finding a particular track name, or showing only enabled tracks.
+Also, Studio One lacks advanced search and visibility features, such as finding a particular track name, or showing only enabled tracks.

 Vienna Ensemble Pro is an option, but in recent months I’ve been moving away from using it, as my iMac is powerful enough to run a project without the need for a slave.
 I prefer the simplicity this affords, so I’d like to keep it that way.